-School shootings, explosive devices, knives and other threats.
+School shootings, explosive devices, suspicious person and other threats.
 What will you do if the unthinkable happens on your school campus?

 How does the School Security First APP Work?